-The Company, as the principal company of the Group, has given notice to HMRC (in accordance with Section 523 CTA 2010) that the Group is a REIT and needs to comply with certain on-going regulations and conditions (including minimum distribution requirements).
+The Company will give notice to HMRC (in accordance with Section 523 CTA 2010) that the Group will become a REIT once the Group meets the REIT conditions.
+The Group will need to comply with certain on-going regulations and conditions (including minimum distribution requirements) thereafter.

-Potential investors are referred to Part 8 of the Prospectus for details of the REIT regime and the taxation of the Group in the UK.
+Potential investors are referred to Part 6 of the Prospectus for details of the REIT regime and the taxation of the Group in the UK.
 Investors who are in any doubt as to their tax position or who are subject to tax in jurisdictions other than the UK are strongly advised to consult their own professional advisers immediately.